atteroTheGreatest/hypergraph-provisioning/README.md

  - create bridged private network, available on http://172.16.0.4/

 Vagrant can use various provisioners such as puppet, chef or ansible.
-To provision this project I used ansible which is very simple yet powerfull and well [documented](http://docs.ansible.com/).
+To provision this project I used ansible which is very simple yet powerful and well [documented](http://docs.ansible.com/).

 After basic machine setup there is an ansible provisioning phase.